 Based on the ingredients, we modify the ratio of the seasonings.
 For example, kabocha squash itself is already very sweet and flavorful, so we go easy on the sweetness (mirin or sugar) and cut down on soy sauce since we don’t want to the saltiness to overpower the dish.

-3 Important Tips for No Failed Simmered Kabocha
+3 Important Cooking Tips

 Do not underestimate this simple tip.
 To make sure all the squash pieces are evenly cooked, you want to cut the kabocha squash in similar sizes.
 Smaller cubes will help speed up the cooking time as well.